adiralashiva8/robotframework-historic-parser/README.md

   ```
   > Above flag will terminate storing results into mysql

-  Example: you have Jenkins job where `rfhistoricparser` executes after every build, `-g` helps here to avoid storing results into mysql
+  Example: You have Jenkins job where `rfhistoricparser` executes after every build, `-g` helps here to avoid storing results into mysql

 ---